Seattle U women stay unbeaten in WAC play

 Redhawks get balanced scoring effort in 64-51 road victory against Chicago State to improve to 3-0 in WAC play.

-Four players scored in double figures as the Seattle University women’s basketball defeated winless Chicago State 64-51 Saturday afternoon in Chicago.
+Four players scored in double figures as the Seattle University women’s basketball team defeated winless Chicago State 64-51 Saturday afternoon in Chicago.

 Jacinta Beckley led a balanced effort with 15 points on 7-for-9 shooting.
 Alexis Montgomery recorded her second double-double with 14 points and 14 rebounds.
 She also had six assists.
 Kaylee Best scored 11 points, including three threes, and Wilma Afunugo registered 10 points off the bench.